-I completed the Coursera Machine Learning online course!
+I successfully completed the Coursera Machine Learning online course!

-I recently completed the online class for Machine Learning offered by Coursera in collaboration with Stanford University.
-The course is spread over 12 weeks, but I was able to complete it in only four weeks successfully.
+I recently completed the online Machine Learning course offered by Coursera in collaboration with Stanford University.
+The course is spread over 12 weeks, but I successfully completed it in only 4 weeks.

 The course instructor is Andrew Ng, a legendary figure for Machine Learning in Silicon Valley and in the world.
 Absolutely a great teacher!

-It’s an exciting class that refers to some of the concepts I learned when I graduated in Computers Science years ago.
-In particular, I found very useful my background in Linear Algebra, Operations Research (Ricerca Operativa in Italian).
+It’s an exciting class that covers some of the concepts I learned when I graduated with a degree in Computer Science years ago.
+In particular, I found my background in Linear Algebra, Operations Research (Ricerca Operativa in Italian) very useful.
 I had the opportunity to use some of my programming skills to complete the course exercises in Octave and MathCAD.

 Coursera Machine Learning Certificate